-The NYC DOE seeks to ensure that all CTE programs are of the highest quality through the New York State Education Department’s (NYSED) CTE program approval process.
+The NYC DOE seeks to ensure that all CTE programs meet key program quality indicators outlined through the New York State Education Department’s (NYSED) CTE program approval process.
 Students in CTE programs have opportunities to participate in industry-specific courses, earn industry-recognized certifications, and access work-based learning experiences.
 CTE graduates also benefit from the added advantage of articulation agreements with postsecondary institutions that provide advanced placement, college credit, tuition waivers, and various job placement opportunities.

 All CTE programs incorporate the following key components:

 - Work-Based Learning

 All CTE programs strive to offer quality technical and academic curriculum, including integrated English language arts, mathematics, science, economics, and government and technical instruction.
 The CTE program approval process is designed to support schools in aligning their programs to standards and supporting them in continuous program improvements.
 A curriculum crosswalk is a benchmark tool used by schools to align the learning outcomes of courses in a CTE program course sequence.
 Within the crosswalk, each school will indicate a variety of standards unique to their program, some of which may be borrowed from the below sets of broadly recognized CTE standards:

 - New York State learning standards CDOS Career Development Occupational Standards (CDOS)